Are you thinking about moving to Denver?

 - Since the air is thinner, there are lower levels of oxygen, which can take a toll on your body if you’re not used to it or have an ongoing medical condition.

-Tips to Acclimate to the Altitude:
+Tips for Becoming Acclimated to the Altitude:

 - Make sure to get enough sleep if the altitude makes you feel drowsy.

-- At higher elevations, the sun is more intense, so always wear sunscreen!
+- At higher elevations, the sun is more intense, so always wear sunscreen.

 Tips for Getting Around:

-- The city has added new light rail lines in 2016, including one that goes to the airport.
+- The city added new light rail lines in 2016, including one that goes to the airport.
 Other light rails connect some suburbs to the city.

 - Denver is a highly bike-friendly city.
 It’s estimated that between 6-7% of downtown employees commute to work by bike.